KARNATISAITHARUN/documentation/using-ocular/tutorials/cpg.md

 cpg.dependency.name.l
 ```

-The result is a list of all dependency names.
-Functional
+This provides a complete list of all dependency names.
+We support functional
-combinators are supported.
-For example, to output (name, version) pairs, use
+combinators.
+For example, to output (name, version) pairs, we can use
-the expression
+the following expression:

 ```scala
 cpg.dependency.map(x => (x.name, x.version)).l